scipy/scipy/doc/source/tutorial/stats/rv_infrastructure.md

 stats.weibull_min.nnlf((c_, loc_, scale_), data)
 ```

 Therefore, `fit` considers its job done, whether or not this satisfies the user's notions of a "good fit" or whether the parameters are within reasonable bounds.
-It gives the user no control over the process (other than specifying a guess).
+Besides allowing the user to specify a guess for distribution parameters, it gives little control over the process. (*Note: technically, the `optimizer` argument can be used for greater control, but this is not well documented, and its use negates any convenience offered by the `fit` method.*)

 +++